 The base colorants available for use with Finale allow you to achieve a wide range of natural colors.
 Regardless of which color you choose, your countertop will have completely unique, one of a kind texture and shade variations.
 Creating with concrete is a naturally imperfect process, and therefore offers real beauty, not plastic perfection.
 It is not a precise or predictable process that will create exactly the color you see on the screen.

-We recommend that you simply decide on an overall hue (white, black, cool gray, neutral gray) and saturation level (light, medium-light, medium-dark or dark) and then embark on your artistic adventure.
+We recommend that you simply decide on an overall hue (white, tan, cool gray, neutral gray) and saturation level (light, medium-light, medium-dark or dark) and then embark on your artistic adventure.
 If you are more the scientific type, you can create a range of color samples before you begin.

 Color Options and Gradations for Finale